- Artificial Intelligence

 How does Gemma 4 compare to Llama 4?

 Gemma 4 31B outperforms Llama 4 Scout (109B total) on reasoning benchmarks like GPQA Diamond (84.3% vs 74.3%).
 Gemma 4 uses Apache 2.0 while Llama 4 has a 700M MAU restriction.
-Gemma 4 also covers edge deployment; Llama 4 has no small models.
+Gemma 4 also covers edge deployment; Llama 4 has no small models for mobile or IoT.

 Can Gemma 4 run on a smartphone?